jpwesselink/lesscss-engine/README.md

 LESS Engine provides basic access to the core LESS functionality.
 It's a core library that can be used for a variety of JVM based LESS applications.

+### Caveat emptor

+The only reason I did this release was to provide myself with updated versions of Asual's lesscss-engine.
+It does not come with any support nor any promise that it will have the same functionality as Asual's future releases.

 Usage
 -----